SarahMcN25/fundamentals/README.md

 <br>

 ## **Conclusion**
-This readme contains a quick overview of
+This readme contains a quick overview of two notebooks.